cse-labs/argo-load/labs/inner-loop.md

   - A custom CLI (kic) to lower the barrier of entry for new K8s developers

 ![images](./images/inner-loop..drawio.png)

-## Verify Your Working Branch

-- Your prompt should end like this
-  - /workspaces/Pilot-in-a-Box (mybranch) $
-- If your prompt ends in `(main)` create a working branch per the instructions in the [readme](/README.md#create-a-working-branch)

 ## Verify k3d cluster